HMS St George (1785): North Sea and stranding

-The events on HMS Cressy
+Events on HMS Cressy

 The report from Commander Pater to the Admiralty, as well as two notes signed by the officers on Cressy (available at the National Maritime Museum, London, but also in Danish translation in Jepsen, 1993) describe the difficulties that also Cressy faced during the storm.
-The first letter was presented to Pater at 9 PM on December 23 and states that they find it to be an absolute necessity to attempt to save the ship by setting sail and turn away from the coast.
+The first letter was presented to Pater at 9 PM on 23 December and states that they find it an absolute necessity to try saving the ship by setting sail and turning away from the coast.
 Implicitly this meant that they would leave St. George (and the vice admiral) to their own fate.

 The second note, delivered to Pater at 10:45 PM, gives a description of the situation on St. George after they had turned and passed her, stating that her bow was heading east-north-east, most likely because the condition of the rudder prevented her from changing from port tack to starboard tack (meaning that St. George was inevitably heading for the coast) and they strongly advised the commander to set as many sails as possible to save Cressy, given that they were unable to assist St. George in any way.
 Undoubtedly, Pater was very well aware of the dire situation himself, as evidenced by his report to the Admiralty, where he writes that he knew already at 3 PM that St. George could not be saved.
-The only explanation for his hesitation to change course and save Cressy seems to be a reluctance to leave the vice admiral without his permission.
+The only explanation for his hesitation to change course and save Cressy seems a reluctance to leave the vice admiral without his permission.
 The same reluctance seems the only explanation as to why Defence did not change course and ended up wrecked on the beach.